Healthy Homes Assessment Pinehaven

 Home Assessments Pinehaven for Rental Properties

-• Is the space under the floor well-insulated?
+• Does the subfloor space well-insulated?
 Is there a ground waterproofing barrier?

-• Do you think the ceiling insulation need to be topped up or replaced?
+• Do you think the ceiling insulation require to be topped up or replaced?

-• Is the heater equipped with enough capacity?
+• Is the heater equipped with sufficient capacity?

-• Do you have enough drainage? draught-stopping?
+• Do you have enough drainage? draught stopping?

-• Does the house has enough ventilation, including extractor fans?
+• Does the home have enough air circulation, including extractor fans?

 home assessments for rental properties